Easy Recipe For Smoked Chicken Drumsticks

 Pro-tips: Leave out the brown sugar if you like a spicier drumstick.
 For leftovers (if you have any!), you can either reheat them as-is or shred them up to make a smoky chicken salad.

 And there you have it!
 Smoky, irresistible chicken drumsticks in only two hours that the whole family will love.
 Like I said, I love to eat them right away, but you can also crisp the skin up under the broiler for a few minutes if you want.
 Serve them with barbecue sauce for dipping, or enjoy them as-is so the rub can really shine through.
+You can get a store bought bbq sauce, or make your own!

 For sides, these taste great with smoked baked beans, smoked baked potatoes, smoked mushrooms, and a plethora of other vegetables.
 Sometimes we even make macaroni and cheese and then smoke it for added flavor.
 Just pop your dishes of choice into the smoker towards the end of smoking the drumsticks, and everything should come out at the same time!